 -- A Registration Bank is the command information stored under eight Registration Memory Buttons.

-What Commands Or Information Can be Saved In A Registration?
+What Information Is Saved In A Registration?

 There are 10 parameter groups that can be saved to most PSR series of keyboards, and 11 or more in some Tyros-series keyboards.
 The list includes: